danilwhale/SillyRendering/README.md

 ![banner](assets/banner.png)
 ## ℹ️ about sillyrendering
 makes your game renderer silly! every vertex position is randomized when possible
-- models (item, blocks) are randomized only on start, because of game limitations.
+- models (item, blocks) are randomized only on reload due to the game limitations.
 - world chunks are randomized only when they are updated (place block, break block, etc.)
 - gui is extremely silly!

-## 📔 plans
-i want to backport this mod to 1.20.x (currently only for 1.20.4) and 1.19.x in the future

 ## 🎮 compatibility
 im not sure about compatibility with other mods, because this mod mixins some funny rendering classes.